 Overview of Clinical Trial in Pediatric Patients

 WEGOVY was evaluated in a 68-week, double-blind, randomized, parallel group, placebo-controlled, multi-center trial in 201 pubertal pediatric patients aged 12 years and older with BMI corresponding to ≥95th percentile standardized for age and sex (Study 7) (NCT#04102189).
 After a 12-week lifestyle run-in period (including dietary recommendations and physical activity counseling), patients were randomized 2:1 to WEGOVY once weekly or placebo once weekly.
 WEGOVY or matching placebo was escalated to 2.4 mg or maximally tolerated dose during a 16-week period followed by 52 weeks on maintenance dose.
-Of WEGOVY-treated patients who completed the trial, 86.7% were on the 2.4 mg dose at the end of the trial; for 5% of patients, 1.7 mg was the maximum tolerated dose.
+Of WEGOVY-treated patients who completed the trial, 86.7% were on the 2.4 mg dosage at the end of the trial; for 5% of patients, 1.7 mg was the maximum tolerated dosage.

 The mean age was 15 years; 38% of patients were male; 79% were White, 8% were Black or African American, 2% were Asian, and 11% were of other or unknown race; and 11% were of Hispanic or Latino ethnicity.
 The mean baseline body weight was 108 kg, and mean BMI was 37 kg/m2.